 Clearly visible from Oystercatchers garden and upstairs windows, the Applecross Peninsula is truly spectacular.
 Plockton is only about half an hour away and is a really pretty village they used to film the TV version of Hamish MacBeth.
 There are regular boat trips from here to view seals and other wildlife.
 There is a spectacular, breath-taking road further along to Applecross (with its famous eating hostelry).
 The views here are fantastic, but allow at least an hour and a half to get there - not due to traffic!
 Good wee site at www.plockton.com

 Trotternish is the northernmost peninsula of the Isle of Skye.
 Its most northerly point, Rubha Hùinis, is the most northerly point of Skye.
-It is the strongest Gaelic-speaking area of Skye, and there is a museum depicting old Skye life, close to which you can visit Flora MacDonald's grave. for more information on the Museum please look at this site
+It is the strongest Gaelic-speaking area of Skye, and there is a museum by Kilmuir depicting old Skye life, close to which you can visit Flora MacDonald's grave. for more information on the Museum please look at this site

 One of the peninsula's better-known features is the Trotternish landslip, a massive landslide that runs almost the full length of the peninsula (some 30 km – 19 miles).
 The landslip contains two of Skye's most famous landmarks: the Old Man of Storr, an isolated rocky pinnacle, and the Quiraing, an area of dramatic and unusual rock formations.
 The summit of the Storr, on whose slopes the Old Man of Storr is located, is the highest point of the peninsula.
 The north-eastern part of the peninsula around Quiraing is designated as a National Scenic Area, with spectacular waterfalls from the cliffs to the sea, as at Kilt Rock, and the entire landslip is a Special Area of Conservation – so again, please only park in designated areas.

 A good hour's drive from Oystercatchers, Uig is the ferry terminal for the Outer Hebridean Isles of Harris and Lewis.
 You can also take a trip to the World heritage site of St Kilda if you have time to allow.
 Here you will also find Uig Pottery, which is open all year round and sells pottery hand made on the premises in Uig.
 You can see the potters at work as well as browse a wide selection of pots for sale.
-During the summer months the Uig Pottery Experience is open as well and here you can experience throwing a pot yourself or painting one in your own design.
+During the summer months the Uig Pottery Experience is open as well and here you may be able to experience throwing a pot yourself or painting one in your own design.

 Great website at www.uig-isleofskye.com